 Make sure you immediately apply any risk management plans to control the spread of COVID-19 in the workplace.

 Learn more about managing COVID-19 in workplaces.

 Staff diagnosed with COVID-19

-Confirmed cases of COVID-19 must isolate for 7 days from the date they tested positive.
+Confirmed cases of COVID-19 may be required to isolate from when they test positive.